-The journey has taken months, and it has stripped you down to the bare essentials of your life--your weapons, your clothing, some indispensable tools that you can carry in a pack.
+The journey has taken months, and it has stripped you down to the bare essentials of your life--your weapons, your clothing, and some indispensable tools that you can carry in a pack.
 There have been wrong turns and dead ends, but you are finally here at the village of Vvvarrr's Qiip, on the lower slopes of an immense mountain in the Khargish range, far northeast of the city of Khazan.
-You have seen the dragon herself.
+You have seen the dragon herself!
 You have seen the mighty Vvvarrr flying through the snow-laden clouds, scarcely more than a dark speck far above you.
 The hermit you met three days ago has told you of the village of Vvvarrr's Qiip, where the inhabitants are not human.
 You can see that village in the distance.
 It hasn't been easy to reach this remote location, but then, the quest for eternal life is never easy.

-(This is an adventure for any of the humanoid kindreds--Men, Elves, Dwarves, Goblins, Uruks or Urookin, Hobs, Skeleton-men, etc. It is not an adventure for trolls, ogres, giants, centaurs, or any of the beast kindreds.
-This is also not an adventure for wizards, although your character may be a rogue who knows the everuseful Take That You Fiend' spell.
-You should probably have a level 4 character or higher-some of the challenges are very difficult.
+NOTE: This is an adventure for some of the humanoid kindreds--humans, elves, dwarves, hobs, and possibly a few monster types like uruks, urookin, skeleton men, etc. It is not an adventure for fairies, leprechauns, giants, or dragons.
+Those kindred types are just too difficult to handle in a solo.
+Nor will it work for beast type monsters.
+This is also not an adventure for wizards, although your character may be a rogue who knows the ever-useful 'Take That You Fiend' spell.
+YOU SHOULD PROBABLY HAVE A LEVEL 4 CHARACTER OR HIGHER---SOME OF THE CHALLENGES ARE VERY DIFFICULT.
 You may or may not have some magical charms or talismans that will help you through difficult situations.
 You will find out if you truly have what you need as you play this adventure.
-You may use any edition of the Tunnels & Trolls[TM] rules, but this solo has been written with edition 7.5 in mind.)
+You may use any edition of the TUNNELS & TROLLS[TM] rules, but this solo has been written with Deluxe TUNNELS & TROLLS in mind.
+The main difference is that humans get 2 chances to make any Saving Roll requested.